GoogleCloudPlatform/rad-lab/README.md

 # RAD Lab

 RAD Lab enables users to deploy infrastructure on Google Cloud Platform (GCP) to support specific use cases.
 Infrastructure is created and managed through [Terraform](https://www.terraform.io/) in conjunction with support scripts written in Python.
-The templates, code, and documentation for each use case are bunded into "modules".
+The templates, code, and documentation for each use case are bunded into [modules](./modules).

 Each module comes with an initial sample configuration that can be deployed via the installation script.
 Teams with experience in Terraform can use the Terraform modules in the [/modules-directory](./modules) directly, to integrate the codebase with their existing CI/CD infrastructure.